openvolley/ovscout2/README.md

 compatible, and (we hope) is easy to use.
 It is unlikely to replace professional scouting software used by scouts who can already capture match data in real time.

+## Features

+-   a guided scouting interface that is easy to learn and ensures consistent data collection
+-   the interface can be tailored for simple or advanced scouting, with more details in the latter
+-   all contacts are recorded with precise locations (coordinates) as well as zones and subzones
+-   experimental support for dual match video cameras (one from either end of the court)

 ## Usage